Alexa Shopping

 Leadership

-Throughout my time in Alexa Shopping, I stayed closely involved with what the rest of the team was working on — jumping into problems together, raising developers' ideas to leadership while making sure credit landed with them, and helping the team build work plans with realistic timelines and honest tradeoffs to meet aggressive release targets.
+I stayed hands-on with what the rest of the team was working on: pairing on problems, making sure good ideas from other developers got visibility with leadership (with credit going to them, not me), and helping the team build work plans with realistic timelines when we had aggressive deadlines.